RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-2-iam-evaluation.md

 ![Administrator Identity Policy](/images/sar-admin-identity-policy-2.png)
 *The image above shows the AdministratorAccess Identity Policy attached to a Role.*

-Resource-based policies such as IAM Role Trust policies are attached to resources rather than principals.
+Resource-based policies such as IAM Role Trust Policies are attached to resources rather than principals.
 In the case of IAM Roles, due to the exception noted above, the resource-based policy needs to grant the necessary permission in order for the API call to be successfully authorized, even in the same account.

 ![Root Trust Policy](/images/sar-role-trust-policy.png)
 *The image above shows a Resource Trust Policy attached to a Role.*